Syncic/FYP_BeyondSight/CONTRIBUTING.md

-# Contributing to Tecto - Your Navigational Aid
+# Contributing to Beyond Sight - Navigational Aid for Visually Impaired

 Thank you for considering contributing to Tecto!
 We appreciate your help and support in making this project better.